An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Applications

+It is only left to prove that $L$ is non-split.
 From \cite{Colin} we know that the connected sum of two tight contact manifolds is still tight.
 This implies that a non-loose Legendrian link is split if and only if its smooth link type is split.
 Hence, we just have to show that $L$ is non split as a smooth $n$-component link.
 But $L$ is a connected sum of torus links in a 3-ball inside $M$ and we know that $L$ is non-split as a link in $S^3$.
 Furthermore, if $L$ is split in $M$ then it would be split also in the 3-sphere and this is a contradiction. \end{proof}